 She was appointed by Mayor Bill de Blasio on February 26, 2018 to serve a five-year term that will expire on November 30, 2022.

 Naomi B. Zauderer

-Naomi B. Zauderer is the associate executive director of the Professional Staff Congress at CUNY, a role she has held since 2008.
-She has more than 19 years of experience in union organizing, collective bargaining, and contract administration across a number of fields.
+Naomi B. Zauderer is the associate executive director of the Professional Staff Congress/CUNY (PSC), a role she has held since 2008.
+She has more than 20 years of experience in union organizing, collective bargaining, and contract administration across a number of fields.
 In her position at the PSC she serves on the bargaining team, coordinates the union’s leadership training program, represents Research Foundation employees, and oversees database and IT resources.